top of page

 Image by Billy Huynh

-How to Make Hematite Powder: A Step-by-Step Guide
+How to Make Hematite Pigment: A Step-by-Step Guide

 Hematite, an iron ore with the chemical formula Fe2O3 (ferric oxide), is known for its metallic luster.
-A striking array of colors, from deep black to shimmering red are concealed beyond its silvery sheen.
-Artists and crafters can grind hematite to a fine powder.
+In earthy form the stone offers a striking array of colors, from deep black to orange red.
+Artists and crafters can grind hematite to a fine pigment.

 • Crafting: It can be used in jewelry design, art supplies, and DIY projects.